Hawaiian Lau Lau (moist, nutritious, delicious, easy recipes)

 If your not into pork lau lau or a fish lau lau, then there is a vegan version of lau lau.
 Instead of pork and fish you can substitute kalo bulb (taro), sweet potato and Ulu (breadfruit) and wrapped in the same lu’au leaf and ti leaf and steamed the same fashion into melt in your mouth perfection.

-Check out this easy-to-follow lau lau Hawaiian lau lau recipe ingredients list below
+Check out these easy-to-follow lau lau Hawaiian Lau Lau recipes below to make your own ono lau lau

 This lau lau recipe below is simple, fast and easy to follow to make your own delicious lau lau.
 With just a few basic ingredients, you can make your own lau lau in no time.
 Just have to see if you can actually find all these ingredients in your own area.